Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-4/repeating-code-with-while-loops.md

 ## Using Variables to Store a Part

-Not only can variables hold strings, they can also hold a reference, or directions, to an object.
-Once a script knows the direction to a part, it can effect changes to it.
+Variables can also hold references to objects besides strings.
+For example, when a script knows the reference to a part, the script can change it.

 Rather than typing `game.Workspace.NameOfYourPart` over and over, that entire line can be stored inside a local variable.
 Local variables are created by typing `local` and then the name of the variable.